 If my invention is licensed to a UT Southwestern startup company, what role will I play in the company?

 The Office for Technology Development recognizes that your involvement may be integral to the success of the startup.
 However, such activities may not interfere with your basic research and primary employment obligation to UT Southwestern.
 You may enter into a consulting agreement with the company or participate on their Scientific Advisory Board provided this is approved by UT Southwestern.

 Compensation for such activity is agreed upon between you and the company; the OTD does not determine or negotiate it.
 However, in instances where a company is founded (in whole or in part) based on your intellectual property, UT Southwestern policy does not allow you to hold a Board of Directors position or act as an officer or other employee in the company.

 How are conflicts of interest managed by UT Southwestern?

-Conflicts of interest are managed by the Conflict of Interest Office.
-In some cases, a conflict management plan must be finalized concurrently with completion of a license agreement.
+Conflicts of interest are managed by the Conflict of Interest Office and the Conflict of Interest Committee.
+In some cases, a conflict of interest management plan must be finalized concurrently with completion of a license agreement.
 More information may be obtained at the Conflict of Interest Office website.

+No, you only need to leave your employment at UT Southwestern if you decide to become an employee of the startup company.
+UT Southwestern policy does not permit you to be an employee or director of the startup.
+However, you are allowed to serve as a member of a scientific or medical advisory board or as a compensated consultant to the startup.
 With department chair approval, faculty may spend up to a total of 20 percent of their time on all of their outside activities, consistent with UT Southwestern policies.
-The Office for Technology Development maintains a neutral position in instances where a faculty member might choose to change careers by joining a start-up company.
-Thus, this decision is yours and not determined by the Office for Technology Development.
+The Office for Technology Development maintains a neutral position in instances where a faculty member might choose to change careers by joining a startup company.
+This decision is yours and not determined by the OTD.